 Researchers in the field of cannabis opines that the THC rich composite in cannabis is very potent and as such has the ability to impair driving or similar tasks in the body for about 2-3 hours after consumption.

-The consumption of cannabis has the ability to hamper brain development and growth in children and even brain damage in the worst cases.
+The consumption of cannabis has the ability to hamper brain development and growth in children and even brain damage in the worst locations.
 With that said staying clear of it ideal especially for children.

 Addiction as it is with food, alcohol and even cannabis is very difficult to control.
 As such staying clear off the substance and become soba again is the best option, although it is a very difficult trick to pull off.